Secure Planning Against Stealthy Attacks via Model-Free Reinforcement Learning: Preliminaries and Problem Statement

 Consequently, in this work, we address the problem of \emph{synthesizing security-aware controller strategies} that maximize the worst-case (i.e., even for the most damaging attacker actions) probability of satisfying the LTL mission objectives $\varphi_{\textsc{task}}$.
 In addition, we assume that the controller does not know model of the system.
 Hence, the problem is formulated as a stochastic game $\mathcal{G}$ where the transition probabilities and the topology of the game are unknown, and our goal is to design a \emph{model-free} reinforcement learning (RL)-based framework for synthesis of such security-aware controller strategies.
 Note that since no attacks on sensing are considered in this work, both the controller and the attacker have the knowledge of the current state of the robot.

-In the rest of the paper, we first show how to `combine' the attacker's stealthiness constraint with the control objective (Sec.~\ref{section:ltl}); this enables us to formulate this problem as a control synthesis for stochastic games from such combined~LTL formulas.
-Then, we show how model-free RL can be used to derive such maximally resilient (i.e., security-aware) controller strategies (Sec.~\ref{section:rl}), by exploiting a suitably crafted discounted-reward mechanism (based on the LTL~formula).
+In the rest of the paper, we first show how to `combine' the attacker's stealthiness constraint with the control objective (Sec.~\ref{section:ltl}); this enables us to formulate this problem as a control synthesis problem from such combined LTL formulas for stochastic games.
+Then, we show how model-free RL can be used to derive such maximally resilient (i.e., security-aware) controller strategies (Sec.~\ref{section:rl}), by exploiting suitably crafted rewards and discounting based on the LTL~formula.